Do you have a customer advisory board charter?

 - Board Member Responsibility, Costs, Nomination

 Further clarify board members’ requirements to join and participate, including attending face-to-face meetings, actively participating and allowing for a 30-minute member interview call prior to meetings to help craft the agenda.
 We highly recommend inserting a note that membership isn’t transferable and the CAB is an exclusive invitation-only board.
-Include costs covered – airfare, travel costs to and from meetings, lodging, meals and ground transportation?
+Include costs covered (and not covered)—airfare, travel costs to and from meetings, lodging, meals and ground transportation.

 - Host Company Roles and Responsibilities